dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 var f8 = F2;    // System.Action<string>
 ```

-The type of an anonymous function or method group is not inferred for implicitly-typed discards.
+Function types are not used in assignments to discards.
 ```csharp
 d = () => 0; // ok
 _ = () => 1; // error